By Carin, February 6, 2026

 Electrical and plumbing leak tests

-Run a full electrical systems test under load for several hours and check all connections and fuses.
-Pressure-test plumbing and perform a full functional check of pumps, valves, and drains.
+Run a full wiring systems test under load for several hours and check all connections and fuses.
+Pressure-test plumbing and perform a full working check of pumps, valves, and drains.

 Weight check and handling verification

-Weigh the vehicle and compare to gross vehicle weight rating.
-Redistribute heavy items as needed to improve balance and handling.
-Verify braking and suspension performance on a safe route.
+Weigh the van and compare to gross vehicle weight rating.
+Move heavy items as needed to improve balance and handling.
+Verify braking and suspension feel on a safe route.
+According to NHTSA tire and loading guidance, staying within your vehicle’s gross vehicle weight rating (GVWR) and axle limits is essential for safe braking, handling, and tire life.

 Packing and safety checklist before first trip

-Confirm fire extinguisher, CO detector, gas detector, first-aid kit, and basic tool kit.
-Do a short shakedown trip close to home to surface small issues before putting significant miles on the vehicle.
+Confirm fire extinguisher, CO alarm, gas alarm, first-aid kit, and basic tool kit.
+Do a short shakedown trip close to home to surface small issues before putting big miles on the van.

 Common mistakes and troubleshooting